What Can I Recycle at CWRU?

 Universal wastes are generally waste that are regulated by the government in their disposal because of their hazardous components.
 CWRU accepts and responsibly disposes of many forms of universal waste, including batteries and light bulbs.

-If you collect batteries in your department, please submit a request for pick-up to schooldude once your container is full.
+If you collect batteries in your department, please submit a request for pickup through the Customer Service Center once your container is full.
 Alkaline batteries (AAs, AAAs, Cs, Ds) should be thrown away in a landfill container.
 All other batteries, including lithium ion, rechargeable, cadmium nickel, etc., should be saved for recycling.

-If you use compact fluorescent light bulbs in your work area or lab, or come across fluorescent light tubes in your workspace, please also submit a request to schooldude for a pick-up.
+If you use compact fluorescent light bulbs in your work area or lab, or come across fluorescent light tubes in your workspace, please also submit a request to the Customer Service Center for a pickup.
 These bulbs contain mercury and should not be placed into a landfill bin for disposal.

-With our 1300+ labs on campus, we sometimes come across unusual items for a workplace that need to be disposed of.
+With our 1300+ labs on campus, we often come across unusual and harder to recycle items.
 We are able to help facilitate the recycling of some of these items that are best kept out of a landfill, such as tires, motor oil, or paint.
-If your lab or department needs to dispose of these types of items, please submit a request to schooldude, and we'll be in touch.
+If your lab or department needs to dispose of these types of items, please submit a request through the Customer Service Center, and we'll be in touch.

 How and Where Do I Recycle?

 Students living on campus are each provided with a small desk-side blue recycling bin.
-This bin is intended to be used by students to collect recyclable materials in their room.
+This bin is intended for our mixed recycling stream.
 Students are expected to empty their own personal recycling bin into community bins for each stream: plastic, metal & glass, paper, or corrugated cardboard.
-The community bins will be located either in a common area within a suite (1st and 2nd year residence halls) or within a hallway (The Village at 115).
 The common area bins will be emptied by custodial staff as needed.

-- Corrugated cardboard (shipping) boxes should be broken down flat and placed beside or between recycling bins in the hallway for collection, not in paper carts.
+- Cardboard MUST be broken down flat and placed beside or between recycling bins in the hallway for collection, not in paper carts.
 Pizza boxes can be recycled with cardboard, but only if they are free of food, cheese, and excessive grease.

 Staff and faculty members should each have a small desk-side blue recycle bin to collect paper, plastic, metal, and glass in their office.
 Employees are expected to empty their personal recycle bins into the community bins in the hallway or suite.

-- Corrugated cardboard boxes should be broken down by the user and placed beside or between recycling and landfill bins.
-Pizza boxes can be placed between bins also, but only if they are free of food, cheese, and excessive grease.
+- Cardboard MUST be broken down flat and placed beside or between recycling bins in the hallway for collection, not in paper carts.
+Pizza boxes can be recycled with cardboard, but only if they are free of food, cheese, and excessive grease.

-PMG bins will be emptied on an as-needed basis.
+Mixed Recycling bins will be emptied on an as-needed basis.
 Paper rollcarts are removed and emptied on a weekly schedule.
 Roll carts may be missing from their location for up to 24 hours while they are being emptied.
-If you have a PMG or paper bin that needs to be serviced more often or are missing for a length of time, please contact us!
+If you have a Mixed Recycling bin or Paper Only cart that needs to be serviced more often or are missing for a length of time, please contact us!

 Staff and faculty should have a deskside recycling bin in their office to collect recyclable items.
-Staff and faculty are responsible for emptying personal recycling bins within their offices into the appropriate bins in hallways and suites for paper and plastic, metal & glass.
+Staff and faculty are responsible for emptying personal recycling bins within their offices into the appropriate bins in hallways and suites for paper, plastic, metal, and glass.

 Custodians will continue to empty personal garbage cans from offices on a weekly schedule.
 Corrugated cardboard boxes should be broken down and placed between recycling bins in hallways or suites.